hassanazimi/cashier-braintree/readme.md

 # Using the maintained version with composer

-1. In your `compose.json` update the `"laravel/cashier-braintree": "3.0"` to `"laravel/cashier-braintree": "dev-hassanazimi"`
+1. In your `compose.json` update the `"laravel/cashier-braintree": "3.0"` to `"laravel/cashier-braintree": "dev-master"`

 2. Add this in your `composer.json`: